Australia hold their nerve against South Africa to reach Cricket World Cup final

 South Africa may be left to consider what could have been.
 There were at least four crucial drops, including one off Pat Cummins with just nine runs needed for Australia, and numerous more half-chances that fell agonisingly short of fielders.

-Overall, it was a resolute effort for a side that never gave up, but it was Australia who batted well enough to secure the victory and have booked their place in their eighth Cricket World Cup final, will take on India in Ahmedabad on 19 November.
+Overall, it was a resolute effort for a side that never gave up, but it was Australia who batted well enough to secure the victory and book their place in their eighth Cricket World Cup final, to take on India in Ahmedabad on 19 November.

 When Travis Head struck an explosive 62 from just 48, the feeling surrounding Eden Gardens was that Australia would cruise to a straightforward victory, but South Africa’s spinners fought back.

-Before the World Cup started there had been a lot of talk about the spinning wickets, but some had surprised and proved to be batting-friendly, but the surface in Kolkata turned, and a lot, especially in the second innings.
+Before the World Cup started there had been a lot of talk about the spinning wickets, but some had surprised and proved to be batting-friendly.
+The surface in Kolkata turned, however, and turned a lot, especially in the second innings.

 Head fell to Keshav Maharaj, Warner to Aiden Markram, and Tabraiz Shamsi claimed the crucial wickets of Glenn Maxwell and Marnus Labuschagne.

-Josh Inglis instead stepped up, batting along with Mitchell Starc to edge his side closer to the total with his 28 before Coetzee struck again, bowling the wicketkeeper with 20 more runs required.
+Josh Inglis instead stepped up, batting with Mitchell Starc, to edge his side closer to the total, scoring 28 before Coetzee struck again, bowling the wicketkeeper with 20 more runs required.

-It was down Cummins and Mitchell Starc starc to Australia over the line, and they did so with 16 balls remaining.
+It was down to Cummins and Mitchell Starc to get Australia over the line, and they did so with 16 balls remaining.
 The Australian captain held his composure, just as he did against Afghanistan when batting alongside Maxwell, to see his side through to the narrow victory.

 For the Proteas, there were chances.
-Head was dropped on 40, and on 57, before he was finally out for 62.
-Marnus Labuschagne, who scored 18, survived an lbw review on 4, and Steve Smith, who went on to score a useful 30, was dropped on 10.
+Head was dropped on 40 and 57 before he was finally out for 62.
+Marnus Labuschagne, who scored 18, survived an LBW review on 4, and Steve Smith, who went on to score a useful 30, was dropped on 10.

-In the first innings, Australia could not have asked for a better platform than the one in the powerplay provided by Josh Hazlewood and Starc.
+In the first innings, Australia could not have asked for a better platform than the one provided by Josh Hazlewood and Starc in the powerplay.
 The ball was moving under lights and the bowling pair showed their experience and class to take four quick wickets.

 Maxwell chipped in with a tight 10 overs, and Pat Cummins claimed the crucial wicket of Miller with just under three overs to spare before mopping up the tail.

-It was a showcase of a low-scoring but entertaining thriller that went down to the final overs, something that has been to few and far between in the tournament, and expectations will be high for the final.
+It was a low-scoring but entertaining thriller, with drama up to the final overs, something that has been few and far between in the tournament.
+Expectations will be high for the final.

 Join our commenting forum